-Method Name Meaning when "true" is returned

-isDuplicateToken The token was a duplicate of an
+Method Name Meaning when "true" is returned isDuplicateToken The token was a duplicate of an earlier token. isOldToken The token's validity period has expired.

-earlier token.

-isOldToken The token's validity period has

-expired.

-isUnseqToken A later token has already been
+Upadhyay & Malkani Standards Track [Page 23] -------------------- ----------------- ----------- isUnseqToken A later token has already been processed.

-processed.

-isGapToken An expected per-message token was

-not received.

-"true" return value for any of the above methods indicates that the token exhibited the specified property.
+A "true" return value for any of the above methods indicates that the token exhibited the specified property.
 The application must determine the appropriate course of action for these supplementary values.
 They are not treated as errors by the GSS-API.

-4.13.
+5.13.
 Names